 The famous Kruger National Park in South Africa is a vast wilderness area covering 2 million hectares or 20 000 000 000 yes twenty thousand million square meters.
 This figure excludes the two Game Reserves in Zimbabwe and Mozambique which lies on its northern and western border.

-The Kruger National Park is home to 48 fish species, 35 different species of amphibians, 115 various reptiles, 508 bird species and 146 mammal species.
-Apart from the fish, the wildlife in the Kruger National Park has 336 different types of trees to sit under.
+The Kruger Park is home to 48 fish species, 35 different species of amphibians, 115 various reptiles, 508 bird species and 146 mammal species.
+Apart from the fish, the wildlife in the Kruger National Park has 336 different types of trees.
 The Kruger National Park has also been home to man for a very long time with 310 Stone Age site workings being discovered in the park.

 The Kruger National Park is managed with as little human impact as possible, and a large section of this game park has restricted access.
 The Kruger National Park was the vision of the former President of the Transvaal, Paul Kruger, who placed restrictions on hunting in the area.
 The Kruger National Park was proclaimed in 1898 with its first warden being James Stevenson Hamilton who took up the post on 1st July 1902.